 It will improve the time frames for the recruitment processes and reduce the time taken to fill vacancies.

-The Success Factors project commenced in 2017 and HR aims to wrap it up by mid-2019.
+The Success Factors project commenced in 2017 and HR aims to wrap it up in 2020.

 ||The ESS drive had previously implemented online viewing of staff payslips and IRP5 certificates.